Rules and Bylaws of the Michigan Democratic Jewish Caucus

 Section 7.
 Prohibition of Voter Intimidation.
 Voter intimidation or coercion will not be tolerated under any circumstances.

 Section 3.
 Regional Chairs.
-Regional chairs shall represent the Michigan Democratic Jewish Caucus and be responsible for conducting recruitment and outreach in the regions of: Grand Rapids, Greater Flint, Kalamazoo, Greater Lansing, Macomb County, Northern Michigan, Oakland County, Washtenaw County, Wayne County, and any other regional designations as constituted by the Chair.
+Regional chairs shall represent the Michigan Democratic Jewish Caucus and be responsible for conducting member and donor recruitment and outreach in their home regions, including: Grand Rapids, Greater Flint, Kalamazoo, Greater Lansing, Macomb County, Northern Michigan, Oakland County, Washtenaw County, Wayne County, and any other regional designations as constituted by the Chair.
 Regional Chairs will serve two-year terms and will be elected by a majority vote at a full membership meeting of the Michigan Democratic Jewish Caucus at the Michigan Democratic Party’s Spring Convention in odd years.

-Section 3.
+Section 5.
 Ad-hoc Appointments.
-The Chair may at his or her discretion appoint special advisors, members-at-large, and regional chairs without voting rights to the Executive Board, all of whom may undertake to fulfill a portfolio of the Chair’s devising.
-Ad-hoc appointments with voting rights shall be subject to confirmation by a majority of the Executive Board.
+The Chair may at his or her discretion appoint regional chairs, as well as non-voting special advisors and members-at-large, and regional chairs to the Executive Board, all of whom may undertake to fulfill a portfolio of the Chair’s devising.
+Ad-hoc appointments with voting rights, including regional chairs, shall be subject to confirmation by a majority of the Executive Board.

-Section 5.
+Section 7.
 Role of the Chair.
 The Chair shall preside at all Executive Board meetings, membership meetings, and Conventions, and have such other duties as are usual to the office of Chair, or that may be required by this organization, including, but not limited to: setting the strategic vision and political approach of the Michigan Democratic Jewish Caucus during his or her term; spearheading fundraising and political programming; overseeing communications with elected officials, candidates, and party staff; planning the Michigan Democratic Jewish Caucus’ calendar of events; acting as the public face and representative of the Michigan Democratic Jewish Caucus for official, media, political, and all other purposes.
-Immediate past chairs may serve as ex-officio, non-voting, advisory members of the Executive Board at their personal discretion.
+Immediate past chairs may serve ex-officio as members-at-large of the Executive Board at their personal discretion.

 Section 11.
 Role of the Events Vice Chair.
 The Events Vice Chair shall be tasked with assisting the Executive Board in planning and staging events, fundraisers, and caucus meetings.
 The Events Vice Chair shall recruit and preside over meetings of the Events Committee, and guide members in the planning and staffing of Michigan Democratic Jewish Caucus monthly meetings and stand-alone events and fundraisers, including identifying suitable and cost-effective vendors and venues, facilitating RSVP/ticketing and check-in processes, recruiting event volunteers and other support as necessary.
 The Events Vice Chair shall also recruit willing members of the Michigan Democratic Jewish Caucus to represent the Caucus at community events, political rallies, protests, meetings, and other activities not sponsored by the Michigan Democratic Jewish Caucus to ensure maximum public visibility and representation.